You are here

 Associate Commissioner of Educator Talent

-Colleen earned a bachelor of arts from Colorado State University at Pueblo (formerly University of Southern Colorado), a master's from the University of Northern Colorado, an educational specialist degree from the University of Colorado Denver and her doctoral degree from Bethel University in Saint Paul, Minn.
+Colleen earned a bachelor of arts from Colorado State University at Pueblo (formerly University of Southern Colorado), a master's from the University of Northern Colorado, an educational specialist degree from the University of Colorado at Denver and her doctoral degree from Bethel University in Saint Paul, Minnesota.
+Additionally, Colleen maintains active Colorado teacher, principal and superintendent licenses.

 Alyssa Pearson is the deputy commissioner of the Colorado Department of Education, overseeing implementation of the department's strategic plan and work with the state board, legislature and external partners.
 She also leads the Student Pathways, State Library and Legislative Relations & Policy teams.
 Alyssa has worked at the Colorado Department of Education since 2003 and formerly served as the associate commissioner for Accountability, Performance and Support.